gitlabhq/gitlabhq/PROCESS.md

 Regressions are very important, and they should be considered high priority issues that should be solved as soon as possible, especially if they affect users.
-Despite that, ~regression label itself is not implying when the issue will be scheduled.
+Despite that, ~regression label itself does not imply when the issue will be scheduled.

 When a regression is found: